girishnath/machinelearning/comparing-classifiers/README.md

 The accuracy score of the baseline was determined to be 88.7.

-## Data Undestanding & Feature Engineering
+## Data Understanding & Feature Engineering

 The dataset maybe divided into features under various categories, namely:
 * Bank Client Data